ilario23/MyMoney/docs/SETUP.md

-  owner_id UUID NOT NULL REFERENCES public.users(id) ON DELETE CASCADE, description TEXT, color TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
+  owner_id UUID NOT NULL REFERENCES public.users(id) ON DELETE CASCADE, description TEXT, color TEXT, invite_code TEXT UNIQUE,  -- Single-use invite code (v1.9) used_by_user_id UUID REFERENCES public.users(id) ON DELETE SET NULL,  -- User who used the code (v1.9) used_at TIMESTAMP WITH TIME ZONE,  -- When code was used (v1.9) created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );